xtruder/dev-guidelines/README.md

 # dev-guidelines

-General dev guidelines from sysadmins for developers
+General dev guidelines by sysadmins for developers

+## About

+This is a repo that every (angry) sysadmin should give to developers to again coexist in peace :)

 ## Tree of contents